The climate in climate economics: CDICE - re-calibrating the climate of DICE

 \subsection{Model equations}

-The climate model in DICE-2016 translates carbon emissions from the model's economic side into atmospheric CO2 concentrations (i.e., the carbon cycle; cf. Section~\ref{sec:meth_carbcycle}) and, subsequently, into a global mean temperature change (i.e., the temperature equations; cf. Section~\ref{sec:meth_temperature}), which then feeds back into the economy part of DICE-2016.
-In DICE-2016, the carbon cycle thus affects temperature, but not vice versa.
+The climate model in DICE-2016 translates carbon emissions from the model's economic side into atmospheric CO2 concentrations (i.e., the carbon cycle; cf. section~\ref{sec:meth_carbcycle} below) and, subsequently, into a global mean temperature change (i.e., the temperature equations; cf. section~\ref{sec:meth_temperature} below), which then feeds back into the part of the model that represents the economic side of the IAM.
+Thus, the carbon cycle affects temperature, but not vice versa.

-The carbon cycle is a linear three-box model, the three carbon reservoirs being the atmosphere (AT), the upper ocean (UO), and the lower ocean (LO), with carbon masses $M = (M^{\text{AT}}, M^{\text{UO}}, M^{\text{LO}})$.
+The carbon cycle is a linear three-box model, where the three carbon reservoirs represent the atmosphere (AT), the upper ocean (UO), and the lower ocean (LO), with the respective carbon masses $M = (M^{\text{AT}}, M^{\text{UO}}, M^{\text{LO}})$.
 Carbon can be exchanged between the atmosphere and upper ocean and between the upper and lower ocean, but not directly between the atmosphere and lower ocean.
-The global mean temperature is modeled via a system of two ordinary differential equations coupling two heat reservoirs, the atmosphere including the upper ocean and the lower ocean, $T = (T^{\text{AT}}, T^{\text{LO}})$.
+The global mean temperature is modeled via a system of two ordinary differential equations that couple two heat reservoirs, that is, the atmosphere, including the upper ocean, and the lower ocean, $T = (T^{\text{AT}}, T^{\text{LO}})$.
 The climate is anchored at an assumed pre-industrial equilibrium state, $M_{\text{EQ}}$ and $T_{\text{EQ}}$.
 Climate change is quantified as deviations from this equilibrium state.
-In an economic context, time integration (cf. equation~\eqref{eq:cc_mass} below) in DICE-2016 typically does not start at pre-industrial times, but at present-day, that is, for example, in the year 2015.
-To initialize the model correspondingly, an assumption must be made on $M_{\text{INI}}$ and $T_{\text{INI}}$, on the climate change since pre-industrial times (cf. Section~\ref{sec:meth_init}).
+In an economic context, time integration in DICE-2016 typically does not start at pre-industrial times, but at present-day, for example, in the year 2015.
+A corresponding initial state $M_{\text{INI}}$ and $T_{\text{INI}}$ must be determined so as to be in line with carbon emissions since pre-industrial times and the equations of the CE (cf. section~\ref{sec:meth_init}).